ColterD/PancakesTF-HttpsErrorPages/README.md

 ```

 ## License ##
-HttpErrorsPages is OpenSource and licensed under the Terms of [The MIT License (X11)](http://opensource.org/licenses/MIT) - your're welcome to contribute
+PancakesGG-HttpsErrorPages is OpenSource and licensed under the Terms of [The MIT License (X11)](http://opensource.org/licenses/MIT) - you're welcome to contribute.